LemmySmackett/LemmySmackettCom/content/stories/mature/seduction.md

 "You'll scare her off with all that," I said.
 "Ease in.
 Keep it fun."

 "She's not like your harlots," he protested.
-"She is a woman of virtue."
+"She's a woman of virtue."

 "Of course she is," I said.